HEAT-Develop/HEAT/README.md

 * Please move src files to HEAT application.
 ![HEAT_2](https://user-images.githubusercontent.com/120307289/207267548-eee94df1-8d87-47b9-9aa0-724e6e46f415.gif)
 * The message "QMYSQL driver not loaded" tell us to configure the driver.
 Please read [official web page](https://doc.qt.io/qt-6/sql-driver.html).
+* On Qt 5.14, there is a bug that prevents the app from displaying.
 * In case you would like to verify and/or customize calibration procedures, you need additional database of ground tests.
 Please contact us if you need one.

 # Contact
 * E-mail: heat-develop@u-aizu.ac.jp